Minor Ailments/Eye and Dental Problems

 For those over 45 years of age, it is sensible to see the sister for a BP check every 5 years.

-Emergency appointments are intended for urgent health problems that have to be dealt with on the same day.
+Emergency appointments are intended for urgent health problems that have to be dealt with within 24 hours.
 This may be an appointment with one of our practice nurses who will ask a doctor to see you if necessary.
 We are unable to guarantee a specific doctor for emergency appointments.

 All patients who wish to sign up for ordering repeat prescriptions online, as well as booking appointments online, please ask a member of the reception team, who will be able to assist you to gain access to this service.
 Please be aware that due to security reasons, only requests from individuals themselves, over sixteen years of age, with a valid photo ID, will be processed.